iPhone XR hands-on: Colorful phones make a great first impression

-Apple invited me to check out the iPhone XR for a brief test drive before preorders start on Friday.
+Apple invited me to check out the iPhone XR for a brief test drive before preorders start tonight.
 Check out my first impressions in the video above.

-The iPhone XR is available for preorder starting tonight at midnight PT (3 a.m.
-ET), and it hits stores on Friday, Oct.
+The iPhone XR is available for preorder starting tonight at midnight PT (12:01 a.m.
+PT), and it hits stores on Friday, Oct.
 26.

 Until then, check out our previous coverage of the iPhone XR: